 In 1987, Granada proposed adding a Granada Lodge to the northbound side.
 In 1990 they suggested converting the former northbound upstairs restaurant area, and received permission, but didn't do it.
 They then applied to build a separate lodge again in 1995, and it opened as a Travelodge.

-On the northbound side, a tourist information centre was built in a portable building in 1990.
+On the northbound side, a tourist information centre was opened in a portable building in 1991.
 By now the building was painted bright white and red all around.
 A Burger King was provided in the former Marian's Pantry, on the northbound upstairs landing.
 The full restaurant remained on the southbound side, though Granada noted very few people were making use of the bridge between them.
 Part of the car park was leased to a pallet business which traded until 1999.